ProjectMoon/open-webui-filters/README.md

  - **Checkpoint Summarization Filter:** A work-in-progress replacement for the narrative memory filter for more generalized use cases.
- - **Memory Filter:** A basic narrative memory filter intended for long-form storytelling/roleplaying scenarios.
-Intended as a proof of concept/springboard for more advanced narrative memory.
  - **GPU Scaling Filter:** Reduce number of GPU layers in use if Ollama crashes due to running out of VRAM.
+Deprecated.
  - **Output Sanitization Filter:** Remove words, phrases, or characters from the start of model replies.
  - **OpenStreetMap Tool:** Tool for querying OpenStreetMap to look up address details and nearby points of interest.
+ - **Collapsible Thought Filter:** Hide LLM reasoning/thinking in a collapisble block.

 ## Checkpoint Summarization Filter